dzekelid/legal/_listings/box/legal-hold-policies-post-openapi.md

 x-collection-name: Box
 x-complete: 0
 info:
-  title: Box Get Legal Hold Policies
+  title: Box Create New Legal Hold Policy
-  description: Get a list of Legal Hold Policies that belong to your Enterprise.
+  description: Create a new Legal Hold Policy.
+Optional date filter may be passed.
+    If Policy has a date filter, any Custodian assignments will apply only to file versions created or uploaded inside of the date range.
   version: 1.0.0
 host: api.box.com
 basePath: /2.0